CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 1000 iteration took 21 seconds without sort by material

+1000 iteration took 21 seconds without sort by material with caching the first bounce

 5000 iteration  took 285.831 seconds with sort by material

 5000 iteration took 110.662 seconds. seconds without sort by material

+5000 iteration took 104.159 seconds without sort by material with caching the first bounce